Moamal-2000/cod-jumping-stats/README.md

 - **Server Browser**: View active servers, current players, and map details in real-time.
 - **Global Leaderboards**: comprehensive rankings for players across all maps and modes.
 - **Map Statistics**: Detailed records and best times for individual maps.
-- **Player Profiles**: In-depth player stats, including personal bests, recent activity, and favorites.
+- **Player Profiles**: In-depth player stats, including personal bests, recent activity.
 - **Favorites System**: Personalized tracking for favorite maps and players.
 - **Scoring System**: Transparent explanation of how points and ranks are calculated.
 - **Responsive Design**: Optimized for a seamless experience on both desktop and mobile devices.